gedija85/ETS-0581-15/README.md

             #index() method
 The index() method is used to find the first occurrence of a substring within a string.
 If the substring is not found, it raises a ValueError instead of returning -1 like find().
 Use index() if you want an error when the substring is missing instead of find(), ensuring the substring must exist.

+            #starswith()
+The startswith() method checks whether a string starts with a specified prefix.
+It returns True if the string starts with the given prefix and False otherwise.

+            #endswith()
+Think of the endswith() method as a way to check how a string finishes—kind of like checking if a book title ends with a specific word or if a file has the right extension before opening it.

+            #count()
+The count() method counts occurrences of a specific substring in a given string and returns that number.